DSC-SPIDAL/harp/website/content/docs/examples/mlrsgd.md

 ## Step 1 --- Initialize

 For Harp MLR, we will use dynamic scheduling as mentioned above.
-Before we set up the dynamic scheduler, we need to initialize the weight matrix `W` which will be partitioned into `T` parts representing to `T` labels which means that each label belongs to one partition and treated as an independent task.
+Before we set up the dynamic scheduler, we need to initialize the weight matrix `W`, which will be partitioned into `T` parts representing to `T` labels which means that each label belongs to one partition and is treated as an independent task.
 ```Java
 private void initTable() {
     wTable = new Table(0, new DoubleArrPlus());